cometbft/cometbft-rs/docs/spec/fastsync/fastsync.md

 > of the blockchain (it might lag behind), the property [FS-SEQ-SAFE-START]
 > cannot be ensured in an unreliable distributed setting.
 We consider
 > the following relaxation.
 (Which is typically sufficient for
-> Tendermint, as the consensus reactor then synchronizes from that
+> CometBFT, as the consensus reactor then synchronizes from that
 > height.)

 #### **[FS-DIST-SAFE-START]**: